 - Internal prongs could be a target for aggressive chewers

-If you’re looking for a toy that’s more challenging than the average ball or slow feeder, the Flip Board is an option to consider – especially if you have a small dog.
-It’s an intermediate-level puzzle toy with a combination of flip lids, lift cones and sliding disks, so it provides a serious mental workout for your pet.
+If you’re looking for a toy that’s more challenging than the average ball or slow feeder, the Flip Board is one of our favorite options for small dogs.
+It’s an intermediate-level puzzle toy with a combination of flip lids, lift cones, and sliding disks, which we found provides a serious mental workout for dogs.

-I like how the Flip Board provides a variety of challenges in a single game.
-Once your pet has got the hang of simple puzzles, this is one of the best toys to stretch his inquisitive mind.
-You can also increase the difficulty by only putting treats in a few of the compartments, so your pet needs to explore to find his rewards.
+During our research, we loved how the Flip Board provides a variety of challenges in a single game.
+Once your pet has got the hang of simple puzzles, this is one of the best toys to stretch their inquisitive mind.
+We also found that you can increase the difficulty by only putting treats in a few compartments, so your pet needs to explore to find their rewards.

-The only downside is that a clever dog may eventually learn how to access the compartments – but he’ll still have fun getting to this point.
-It’s also dishwasher safe, has a non-slip rim and is built with strong plastic.
+The only downside is that a clever dog may eventually learn how to access the compartments – but we think they’ll still have fun getting to this point.
+We also like that it’s dishwasher safe, has a non-slip rim, and is built with strong plastic.

 The Trixie Flip Board is an intermediate dog puzzle that forces your dog to use his brain in several different ways.
 It’s great for small dogs, but will probably frustrate larger breeds.